Understanding Your Heat Pump System

 1. The local climate and how many days a year you need active heating and cooling

 Your local climate determines how hard your heat pump needs to work during specific seasons.
-For instance, Florida residents use their HVAC systems much more in the summer months than the winter.
+For instance, Florida residents use their HVAC systems much more in summer than in winter.

 2. The home’s layout, such as square footage and shape